Understanding the Maternity Benefit Act 1961: Can Female Employees Be Legally Terminated?

 nijanthanc

-Ans 1: Remaining 4 employees must be covered under MB act.
+Ans 1: Remaining 4 employees must be covered under MB Act.

-Ans 3: Not understand your question.
+Ans 3: I do not understand your question.

 Nijanthan C